Moyinoo/Job-App-Project-ci/README.md

 # Application deployment

-After deploying infrastructure from https://github.com/tntk-io/tntk-infra repository we moving to application section.
+After deploying infrastructure from https://github.com/moyinoo/Job-Application-Project-Terraform-Infra repository we moving to application section.
 In this section we will deploy our application to our infastructure.

-> Make sure that you have created the <b>CD repository</b> (in our case tntk-io/tntk-cd) before stat CI.
-This repository should not be public since it performs operational load and contains manifests with information that should not be distributed.
-It is necessary to create two branches in this repository: dev and prod.

-1. Add Github secret to Repository Settings → Secrets and variables → Actions → Secrets ("API_TOKEN_GITHUB" with Github token as value).
-2. Add Github variables to Repository Settings → Secrets and variables → Actions → Variables ("ACCOUNT_ID", "APPLICATION_NAME", "APPLICATION_NAMESPACE", "AWS_REGION", "BASE_DOMAIN", "CD_DESTINATION_OWNER", "CD_PROJECT").
-3. Trigger CI pipeline.
-Our integration process depends on commit SHA and the easiest way to start new build is make a empty commit to the CI branch.
-   Trigger CI pipeline by pushing new commit to project src repo: git commit --allow-empty -m "test emplty commit"
-4. Wait for the CI process to finish.
-5. Get argocd default admin password.
-We can get it inside AWS "EKS" service → EKS-cluster → Resources → Config and secrets → Secrets → "argocd-initial-admin-secret" → password "decode".
-6. Login to argo CD and check sync of "demo" application. (e.g. "https://argo.prod.example.com/").
-7. Check the application (e.g. "https://demoapp.prod.example.com/").
-8. Create new user and login.
+The Manifests will be hosted in https://github.com/moyinoo/Job-App-Project-CD repo.